GRCDEV/ArduSim/help/setup.md

 ## 2 IDE integration

-While not mandatory a IDE will aid any developer, therefore we give a guide on how to correctly import ArduSim into an IDE.
+While not mandatory an IDE will aid any developer, therefore we give a guide on how to correctly import ArduSim into an IDE.
 We have chosen for Eclipse and IntelliJ because of their popularity and personal preferences.
-If your favorite IDE is not included, the guides can still help you since importing source from git is similar in the various IDEs.
+If your favourite IDE is not included, the guides can still help you since importing source from git is similar in the various IDEs.

 ### 2.1 Eclipse IDE integration